mmakaay/ben-eater-65c02/README.md

 found in `src/config-example.inc`.

 Sounds difficult?
 No worries...
-The projects (under `projects/*`) that re-implement the code from Ben's tutorial videos using this project's kernal implementation all have a configuration that matches the hardware layout at used in the videos.
-So if you are following along with the videos, the related projects should work as-is.
+The projects (under `projects/*`) that re-implement the code from Ben's tutorial videos, all have a configuration that matches the hardware layout at used in the videos.
+So if you are following along with the videos, the related tutorial projects should work as-is.

 For information on configuration options, see the `config-example.s` file.
+Copy this file to `config.s` to get started.

 ## Build a ROM